 The process of creating and using an AI model typically involves:

 Understanding these basics of how AI works provides insight into its capabilities and limitations.
 While AI can process and learn from data at a scale impossible for humans, it’s important to remember that its intelligence is narrow and specific to its training.
-The field continues to evolve, with researchers constantly developing new techniques to make AI more powerful and versatile.
+At the same time, the field continues to evolve, with researchers constantly developing new techniques to make AI more powerful and versatile.

 4. Applications of AI

-• Everyday Applications: Virtual assistants (Siri, Alexa), recommendation systems (Netflix, Spotify), and facial recognition in smartphones.
+- Everyday Applications: Virtual assistants, recommendation systems (Netflix, Spotify), and facial recognition.

-• Cutting-edge Technologies: Self-driving cars, advanced robotics, and natural language processing systems like GPT-3.
+- Cutting-Edge Technologies: Self-driving cars, robotics, and natural language processing systems like GPT.

 5. AI Development Process